 - Compared to investment banking, you need to work fewer hours.
 You will be working 60-70 hours per week in most cases.
 That means you would have a lot of time for family.

 - Many people choose project finance for its healthy work-life balance.
-But many people move on to other domains after few years of work in project finance domain.
+But many people move on to other domains after a few years of work in the project finance domain.